LeticiaMongelos/LeticiaMongelos/README.md

 ----------------------------

 * 🌍  I'm based in Paraguay
-* 🧠  I'm learning Java for backend development
+* 🧠  Pursuing the career of full-stack developer

 ### Skills